Why “fat SATS”?

-A sat is the smallest unit of Bitcoin.
+A satoshi (or “sat”) is the smallest unit of Bitcoin.
 Limited supply, infinite potential.

 For thousands of years we searched for the perfect way to store and exchange value.
 We finally found it.